Sarahanna/Hate-speech-and-sentiment-classification-and-dictionary/README.md

 One issue of classifying hate speech comments is to find enough, of a big variety in the comments you are scraping.
 We opt for filtering half of the comments in our dataset by using a hate speech dictionary as described below.

-The material includes:
+The material includes: <br>
 1.)
-A hate speech dictionary of German and English YouTube comments 2.)
-A data set of 7268 German and English classified YouTube comments for sentiment and hate speech
+A hate speech dictionary of German and English YouTube comments <br>
+2.)
+A data set of 7268 German and English classified YouTube comments for sentiment and hate speech <br>

 ## 1.)
 Hate Speech Dictionary